facebook/Haxl/example/facebook/readme.md

   :: State FacebookReq
   -> Flags
   -> u
-  -> [BlockedFetch FacebookReq]
-  -> PerformFetch
+  -> PerformFetch FacebookReq
 ```

 That is, it takes the current state for this data source, some `Flags`
 defined by Haxl, a "user state" (in our case we won't need any user
-state, so this is `()`), and a list of `BlockedFetch`es which tell us
+state, so this is `()`), and returns a value of type `PerformFetch`
-which requests need to be fetched.
+which will tell Haxl how to fetch requests for this datasource.

-We're going to fetch these requests concurrently, using `numThreads`
+We're going to fetch these requests concurrently.
-threads.
 We'll use the
 [async](http://hackage.haskell.org/package/async) package together
 with a `QSem` to control the degree of concurrency.